-Based on the information and data obtained, it is possible to affirm that the diagnosis of child physical violence is complex and should be made from behavioral, social, and physical indicators.
+Based on the information and data obtained, it is possible to state that the diagnosis of child physical violence is complex and should be performed based on behavioral, social and physical indicators.

-The dentist presents himself in a favorable position to detect child violence since often injuries from ill-treatment affect the head and neck region.
-Despite the ethical duty and the remarkable importance of the dentist in this problem, the absence of the theme in the curriculum of the undergraduate course generates great unpreparedness in the class in the face of child violence.
+The dental surgeon is in a favorable position to detect child violence, since injuries resulting from abuse often affect the head and neck region.
+Despite the ethical duty and the remarkable importance of the dental surgeon in this problematic, the absence of the subject in the curricular grid of the graduation course generates great unpreparedness in the class in face of child violence.

-Thus, the need for debate and violence in the academic environment is reinforced and to alert the professional about the responsibility of seeking sufficient knowledge so that, when exposed to such situations, he can act appropriately, fulfilling his ethical function, notifying the case to the Guardianship Council.
+Thus, we reinforce the need to debate violence in the academic environment and to alert professionals to the responsibility of seeking sufficient knowledge so that, when exposed to such situations, they can act appropriately, fulfilling their ethical function, notifying the case to the Guardianship Council.